amazr/cs3308_project/README-DESKTOP-JN1RVUT.md

 4/18 | A lot has changed.
 Created a routes directory and moved routes.js there.
 I also moved all of the route behaviors into their own js files, so routes.js only calls functions from their own js file.
 I made this change to isolate behaviors and make code easier to adjust and understand.
 I also added the ability for users to store their own lists.
 Lists should be loaded into the db, and will be selectable from a dropdown list.
 The frontend and backend for this feature was also finished.
 I also removed the file structure tree because it is now obsolute and will continue to change.
 4/20 | Redid the entire frontend to be way more responsive.
 Also made it space themed, because why not?
 Added a way to clearLists.
 Added a way to set the origin location when calculating travel times on the cards.
 Added a way for users to load a previously saved list.
 4/20 cont. | Made it so that when a user saves a list their new list will show automatically in the list dropdown selector.
-4/21 | Added some frontend animations.
-Also adjusted the user registration page.
-Changed how the search bars on the frontpage are laid out.

 ## Getting up and running:
 1. Clone this repo